Alpine-DAV/ascent/src/docs/sphinx/Publications.rst

 Publications
 ------------

+- `Automated In Situ Computational Steering Using Ascent’s Capable Yes-No Machine <https://doi.org/10.1145/3490138.3490144>`_ Presented at the `ISAV 2021 Workshop <https://dav.lbl.gov/events/ISAV2021/>`_, held in conjunction with SC 21, on November 15th 2021, Virtual Event.

+- `Trigger Happy: Assessing the Viability of Trigger-Based In Situ Analysis <https://doi.org/10.1109/LDAV53230.2021.00010>`_ Presented at the `IEEE Symposium on Large Data and Analysis (LDAV) 2021 <http://www.ldav.org/>`_, held in conjunction with IEEE Vis, on October 25rd 2021 Virtual Event.

+- `Trigger Happy: Assessing the Viability of Trigger-Based In Situ Analysis <https://doi.org/10.1109/LDAV53230.2021.00010>`_ Presented at the `IEEE Symposium on Large Data and Analysis (LDAV) 2021 <http://www.ldav.org/>`_, held in conjunction with IEEE Vis, on October 25rd 2021 Virtual Event.

 - `JIT’s Complicated: A Comprehensive System For Derived Field Generation <https://doi.org/10.1145/3426462.3426467>`_  Presented at the `ISAV 2020 Workshop <https://dav.lbl.gov/events/ISAV2020/>`_, held in conjunction with SC 20, on November 12th 2020, Virtual Event.

 - `Interactive In Situ Visualization and Analysis using Ascent and Jupyter <https://dl.acm.org/doi/pdf/10.1145/3364228.3364232>`_  Presented at the `ISAV 2019 Workshop <https://dav.lbl.gov/events/ISAV2019/>`_, held in conjunction with SC 19, on November 18h 2019 in Denver, CO.